What Does Weak Security Mean On Wifi? – Overview

 1. Encrypt your Network Connection

-The wireless routers come with the ability to opt from several encryption protocols, such as Wired Equivalent Privacy (WEP), wifi Protected Access (WPA), wifi Protected Access 2 (WPA2), and wifi Protected Access 3 (WPA3).
+The wireless routers can use several encryption protocols, such as Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA), Wi-Fi Protected Access 2 (WPA2), and Wi-Fi Protected Access 3 (WPA3).

-By default, wireless encryption is not turned on.
-So you have to turn it on and choose the suggested most robust protocol, WPA3, which can make your connection much more secure than before.
+Many modern routers come with wireless encryption enabled by default, but it’s essential to verify and ensure the most vigorous encryption protocol, such as WPA3, is selected.
+So, you have to turn it on and choose the suggested most robust protocol, which can make your connection much more secure.

 To know how to do this, consult your ISP or the device manufacturer, as they come with instructions.